Intuity/forastero/docs/index.md

 It is agnostic to the simulator being used, working equally well with opensource and commercial solutions, which is rather unique for the EDA industry.

+In some ways Forastero is a spiritual successor to [cocotb-bus](https://github.com/cocotb/cocotb-bus), which has now fallen out of active support.
+Forastero takes much of its inspiration from cocotb-bus, but takes a different view to how the testbench and its various components interact.

 ## What makes Forastero different?

 ### Testbench Class